 We have limited or no control over the resources that our collaborators may choose to devote to our joint efforts.
 Our collaborators may breach or terminate their agreements with us or fail to perform their obligations thereunder.
-Further, our collaborators may elect not to develop products arising out of our collaborators could also become our competitors in the future.
-If our collaborators develop competing products, preclude us from entering into collaborations with their competitors, fail to obtain necessary regulatory approvals, terminate their agreements with us prematurely or fail to devote sufficient resources to the development efforts could be delayed and may fail to lead to commercialized products.
+Further, our collaborators may elect not to develop products arising out of our collaborative arrangements or may fail to devote sufficient resources to the development, manufacture, market or sale of such products.
+Certain of our collaborators could also become our competitors in the future.
+If our collaborators develop competing products, preclude us from entering into collaborations with their competitors, fail to obtain necessary regulatory approvals, terminate their agreements with us prematurely or fail to devote sufficient resources to the development and commercialization of our products, our product development efforts could be delayed and may fail to lead to commercialized products.